Selling online in a profitable way – A starter guide

 4. Inventory Management:

-Managing of inventory across marketplaces is one of the most crucial activities for selling online which has to be at sync with the physical availability of the inventory in hand.
+Managing of inventory across marketplaces is one of the most crucial activities for selling online which has to be in sync with the physical availability of the inventory in hand.
 You have to keep track of the inward and outward movement of your inventory.
-Most of the marketplaces will penalize you for non fulfillment of orders due to stock out.
+Most of the marketplaces will penalize you for non-fulfillment of orders due to stock out.
 It impacts the seller rating as well which can impact selling online profitably drastically.

 5. Fulfilling Orders or Order Management:

 The most important part of selling online.
 Most of the marketplaces have these following steps:

 - Receiving new orders from buyers and confirming the order.

 - Packing that order– adding invoice and shipment label and keeping it ready for dispatch.

 - Dispatching the order by using logistics partners of the marketplaces or self-shipping by using third-party logistics vendors.